umarhassan-mitodl/21l.715-fall-2015/content/pages/readings.md

 Grammatology
 {{< tdclose >}}{{< tdopen >}}

 Derrida, Jacques.
 "Exergue" and "The Violence of the Letter: From Levi-Strauss to Rousseau."
 In *Of Grammatology.* Fortieth Anniversary edition.
 Translated by Gayatri Chakravorty Spivak.
 Foreward by Judith Butler.
 Johns Hopkins University Press, 2016.
-ISBN: 9781421419954. \[Preview with [Google Books](https://books.google.com/books?id=1F1eCwAAQBAJ&lpg=PP1&dq=jacques%20derrida%20of%20grammatology&pg=PP1#v=onepage&q&f=false)\]
+ISBN: 9781421419954. \[Preview with {{% resource_link "0e4c748b-e78c-42c2-9201-1580ecf55fe4" "Google Books" %}}\]

 Levi-Strauss, Claude.
 Excerpt from "A Writing Lesson."
 In *Tristes Tropiques.* Translated by John Russell.
 Criterion, 1961, pp. 290–93.